 Reduced: Uninfluential, Disintegrated, and Bent is a new exhibition and sculptural installation by Lanfranco Aceti.
 With a series of writings on paper, paintings, photocopies of stones, foliage, and grass, rolled out fax paper, videos, and vinyl cutouts the exhibition explores the meaning of reduced forms of democracy and citizenships.
-The consumption of what is left, the remainder to use Baudrillardian terminology, is a reduced experience.
+The consumption of what is left, the remainder to use Baudrillardian terminology, is a hypermarketed but nevertheless a diminished experience.
 It is a consumption of the already consumed—a hyperphagia of waste based on the social needs of devouring and re-appropriating a grandeur inherited but never conquered.

-Started in Athens, on the Parthenon, the exhibition builds up on previous international exhibitions, performances, and works of art, continuing an imaginary dialogue—started in 2008 with the Great Recession—between the artist and the nation state.
+Started in Athens, on the Parthenon, the exhibition builds up on previous international exhibitions, performances, and works of art by Lanfranco Aceti, continuing an imaginary dialogue—started in 2008 with the Great Recession—between the artist and the nation state.
 The meaning of the word society, according to the artist, changes as the crisis deepens touching evermore larger numbers of people.
 Civility, culture, and ideals in what is the general and most obvious discourse fall prey to basic needs and feelings of anger, demands for revenge, and acts of violence.
 What institutions and people fail to acknowledge are their own shortcomings, their own collusions, and their own participation in a systematic oppression of disenfranchised people who are pushed to the margins and constantly tempted with the delusion of yet another version of the ‘self-made-man’ and reprimanded for their ‘own’ failures, shortcomings, and impossible existential conditions.
+Their inability to reach the status of ‘self-made-man’, is a fundamental flaw of their personality, genetic, surroundings.